adamszabunio/yield_imputations/README.md

 At first glance the enitre dataset, doesn't look all that bad.
 Roughly a quarter of the data is missing.
 ![](images/full_heatmap.png?raw=true)
-However, this low estimate is quite deceiving.
-If our goal is to only include "full" data, i.e. samples with all 47 features (years in this case), then the true figure is a shocking.
-Considering only complete observations leads to an immense loss of information, ≈70% of this dataset.
+- However, this low estimate is quite deceiving.
+If our goal is to only include "full" data, i.e. samples with all 47 features (years in this case), then the true figure is much lower than 25%.
+- Considering only complete observations leads to an immense loss of information, ≈70% of this dataset.

 ### The Goal: